SWS-Methodology/Standards/workflow.md

 #### Package

+Before deploying your package, make sure that you've decided on a version.
+We use [semantic versioning](http://semver.org/) with the format `major.minor.bugfix`.
+If your package isn't ready to be used in a production environment, your release should be `0.minor.bugfix`.
+If this is your first release, you should start with `0.1.0`.
+If you add new functionality, increase the `minor` version by one.
+If you're just fixing issues, increase the `bugfix` number by one.
+If you've released `1.0.0`, anything you do that breaks existing functionality should increase the `major` number.
+If not, just increase the `minor number`.

+You should specify your package version in the `Version` field in the `DESCRIPTION` file.
+You should also change the `Date` field to have today's date.

+##### Manual deployment

 To deploy the package, first update the manuals with `roxygen`.
 `<package_folder>` refers to the folder of the project (e.g. faoswsProduction).